Food & Nutrition Services

 View Madison School District’s Wellness Policy.

-The primary purpose of the committee is to involve parents, students, food service staff, teachers of physical education, school health professionals and administrators in a collaborative approach to developing goals for the following:
+The primary purpose of the district Wellness Committee is to involve parents, students, food service staff, teachers of physical education, school health professionals and administrators in a collaborative approach to developing goals for the following:

 - Nutrition Education

 - Nutrition Promotion

 - Physical Activity